![]() Bran Castle, Braşov, Transylvania. Built in 1377 by Vlad Tepes (the Impaler), inspiration for Bram Stoker's Dracula. Courtesy Bryan Dawe. |

 What's the journey like?

-Eurostar trains link London & Paris in 2h20, London & Brussels in 2 hours, travelling at up to 300 km/h (186 mph).
+Eurostar trains link London & Paris in 2h20, travelling at up to 300 km/h (186 mph).
 There are two bar cars, power sockets at all seats and free WiFi.
-Standard Premier and Business Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
+Plus and Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
 There's a 30-minute minimum check-in as all border formalities are carried out before you board the train.
 More about Eurostar & check-in procedure.
 St Pancras station guide.
-Paris Gare du Nord.
-Brussels Midi station guide.
-In Brussels, I recommend the Pullman Hotel bar as your VIP waiting room.
+Paris Gare du Nord station guide.

-3. Vienna to Bucharest on the Dacia Express
+4. Vienna to Sighisoara, Brasov & Bucharest by Dacia Express

-The Dacia Express from Vienna to Brasov & Bucharest has a modern & comfortable Romanian sleeping-car with carpeted 1, 2 or 3-bed compartments with washbasin, see the photos below.
-There are two deluxe compartments with en suite shower & toilet.
+The Dacia Express from Vienna to Sighisoara, Brasov & Bucharest has a modern & comfortable Romanian sleeping-car with carpeted 1, 2 or 3-bed compartments with washbasin, see the photos below.
+There are several deluxe compartments with shower & toilet.
 The beds fold away to reveal a sofa for daytime use.
 The Dacia Express also has a Romanian couchette car with 4 & 6-bunk compartments.
 The couchettes have compartments with 6 seats by day which convert to bunks for night time use with rug, sheet and pillow supplied.
 Couchettes are fairly basic, and a proper bed in the sleeper is much more comfortable and secure yet costs very little extra, so is the recommended option.
-The Dacia Express also has several air-conditioned seats cars, but making this journey in an ordinary seat is not recommended.
+The Dacia Express also has several air-conditioned seats cars, but making this journey in a seat is not recommended.
 A Hungarian restaurant car is attached in the evening between Vienna & Budapest, treat yourself to dinner with wine.
-A Romanian bar car is attached in the morning between Arad & Bucharest, serving drinks & snacks.
-A bar car is attached in Romania, operating to & from Bucharest, serving drinks & snacks.

 Option 3, London to Romania by day trains with overnight stops

-This takes longer as it's not as time-effective as using sleeper trains, but if you prefer daytime trains through the scenery with overnight stops in comfortable hotels, this is the option for you.
-It's also potentially the cheapest option, at least before the cost of hotels is added.
-By all means stop off for longer between trains, what you do is up to you.
+Sleeper trains are more time-effective, but if you prefer daytime trains and overnight hotels, this is the option for you.
+It's also potentially the cheapest option, at least before you add the cost of hotels.
+By all means stop off for longer between trains, each train is ticketed separately, what you do is up to you.

 London ► Romania